cvadlama/salesforce-semantics/README.md

 - POST /oauth/set-mode
   - Switch between authentication modes (password or oauth)

+### Understanding Thresholds
-The threshold parameter controls how similar fields need to be to be included in the results.
-A higher threshold means fields need to be more similar to be included (0.8 is stricter than 0.7).
+The threshold parameter controls how similar fields need to be to be included in the results:
+- A higher threshold (e.g., 0.8) means fields need to be more similar to be flagged (stricter, fewer results)
+- A lower threshold (e.g., 0.6) will catch more potential duplicates but may have false positives (more lenient, more results)
+- Recommended: 0.8 for NLP method, 0.7 for Wink NLP method

+### Visual Indicators
+Reports include visual highlighting to help you quickly identify critical issues:
+- **Yellow background (≥95% similarity)**: Near-duplicates that likely require immediate attention - these are extremely similar fields or picklist values that may be unintentional duplicates
+- **Warning icon (⚠️)**: Appears alongside high similarity scores (≥95%) to draw attention to outliers
+- **Green checkmarks (✓)**: Objects with no similarities found above threshold
+- **Red warnings (⚠️)**: Objects with similarities that need review

 ## License